 Practical implementation.
 For each upcoming financial year, the Presidential Committee at first prepares a review by the Supervisory Board of the system and level of remuneration on the basis of a comparison with competitors.
 The main focus is on checking for appropriateness, based on a horizontal and vertical comparison.
 In the horizontal comparison, the following aspects are given particular attention in relation to a group of comparable companies in Germany:

-- the effects of the individual fixed and variable components, that is, the methods behind them and their reference parameters;
+- the effects of the individual fixed and variable components, that is, the methods behind them and their reference parameters, and

-The vertical comparison focuses on the ratio of Board of Management remuneration to the remuneration of the senior executives and the entire workforce of Daimler AG in Germany, also in terms of development over time.
+The vertical comparison focuses on the ratio of Board of Management remuneration to the remuneration of the senior executives and the entire workforce of Daimler AG in Germany, also with regard to development over time.
 For this purpose, the Supervisory Board has defined the group of senior executives with the use of the Company’s internal levels of hierarchy.

 In carrying out this review, the Presidential Committee and the Supervisory Board consult independent external advisors, above all to facilitate a comparison with remuneration systems common in the market.
 If the review results in a need for changes to the remuneration system for the Board of Management, the Presidential Committee submits the relevant proposals to the entire Supervisory Board for its approval.